visserle/AnkiOps/README.md

 ## How It Works

 There is a joke in software engineering that eventually every filesystem grows into a database, and every database grows into a filesystem, as both approaches have their merits.
 AnkiOps enables the filesystem solution for Anki.
 It mirrors your whole collection in a folder of your choice.
 Each deck becomes a a Markdown file, and media and note type definitions are stored along with it.
-Having your collection represented in the filesystem easily allows for:
+Having your collection represented in the filesystem easily allows for version control, automation and collaboration.

-- version control via automated Git commits,
-- automation of various tasks using scripts or LLMs, and
-- collaboration with reviewable pull requests.

 The basic structure of an AnkiOps collection folder is: